meetorion/ai-commit.nvim/README.md

 A Neovim plugin that generates meaningful commit messages using AI based on your git changes.

+> [!WARNING]
+> Currently, the plugin only supports [openrouter.ai](https://openrouter.ai), but support for other services (OpenAI, Anthropic, local Ollama, etc.) will be added in the future

 ## Features

 - Generate commit messages based on staged changes